-Texas Tech Regional Academic Health Centers (RAHCs) serve as academic bases for fulfillment of the medical school's commitment to both medical education and health care services for West Texas.
+Texas Tech Regional Academic Health Centers (RAHCs) serve as academic bases for fulfillment of the Health Sciences Center's commitment to both education and health care services for West Texas.

-RAHCs in Lubbock, Amarillo and El Paso work in conjunction with affiliated institutions in the regions they serve to provide programs for medical students and resident physicans and continuing medical education opportunities for practicing physicians.
+RAHCs in Lubbock, Amarillo, El Paso and Odessa work in conjunction with affiliated institutions in the regions they serve to provide programs for medical students and resident physicians and continuing medical education opportunities for practicing physicians.